Contact Councilmember Lauren Meister

-After nearly two decades as a neighborhood advocate, Mayor Lauren Meister was elected to the West Hollywood City Council on March 3, 2015.
+After nearly two decades as a neighborhood advocate, Councilmember Lauren Meister was elected to the West Hollywood City Council on March 3, 2015.

 - Initiating and supporting policies to save our affordable housing stock and local neighborhood serving businesses,